top of page

 Experienced Faculty will help guide and mentor emerging talent and are essential to unlocking opportunities and networking.

-Early Career Faculty who are within 8 years of initial appointment and working in the field of NDDs.
-We will continuously survey the Canadian landscape and ensure the inclusion of early faculty in key roles related to the Platform through an annual nomination process.
+For Early Career Faculty who are within 8 years of initial appointment and working in the field of NDDs: we will continuously survey the Canadian landscape and ensure the inclusion of early faculty in key roles related to

 CanNRT offers opportunities for interactions with faculty and trainees through targeted activities.
 Community members can advise on key training directions and can support the creation of unique career development opportunities for trainees and fellows.